ioccc-src/winner/faq.md

 ### We welcome your help in fixing IOCCC entries

 The [known bugs](/bugs.md) file, order by IOCCC years, contains a list of known bugs & (mis)features.
-If you are looking for an IOCCC winner to try and fix, this file is a good place to start.
+If you are looking for an IOCCC entry to try and fix, this file is a good place to start.

-See [FAQ 5.2](#faq5_2) for information on how to submit a fix to an IOCCC winner.
-Before you consider trying to fix an IOCCC winner, please check the [known bugs](/bugs.md) file for the IOCCC winner in question.
+See [FAQ 5.2](#faq5_2) for information on how to submit a fix to an IOCCC entry.
+Before you consider trying to fix an IOCCC winner, please check the [known bugs](/bugs.md) file for the IOCCC entry in question.
 Note that in several cases what you may have discovered, while a (mis)feature is not considered a bug and should **not be fixed**.
 In cases where the bug is known, the entry's [known bugs](/bugs.md) file